LynnHaDo/Currency-Exchange-Converter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is my first attempt at making a SwiftUI app!
-Using the [RatesExchange API](https://ratesexchange.eu/Docs), I created a simple currency converter app that fetches currency data from the API, and rendered those to view.
+In an attempt to make this not a simple calculator app, I created a simple currency converter app that fetches currency data from the [Rates Exchange API](https://ratesexchange.eu/Docs), and rendered those to view.
 The endpoints I utilized throughout this project include:

 - `/client/checkapi`: Check API status
 - `/client/historydetails`: Get detailed history rates